Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Preliminary

 where $r$ is the relative sensitive group size, and $a$ and $b$ are the positive rates among different sensitive groups.
 Without loss of generality, we assume $r,a,b \in (0,1)$.

 We use curly letters to denote distributions, for example $\Dist{Z}$ is the distribution of $Z$.
 We additionally denote the distributions of $Z$ in different subpopulations as

 \textbf{Problem Statement} We assume the data owner has a dataset $(X,S)$.
-He/she computes a fair representation $Z=f(X)$ and shares only $Z$ to the downstream users.
+They computes a fair representation $Z=f(X)$ and shares only $Z$ to the downstream users.
 The user is interested in performing a specific prediction task, which is equivalently defined by the target label $Y$, and produces prediction $\hat{Y}\sim Bern(h(Z))$.
-The problem is, the data owner wishes to learn an encoding function $f$ so that predictions based on $Z$ is guaranteed to be fair for any $\hat{Y}$ and for a large set of $Y$.
+The problem is, the data owner wishes to learn an encoding function $f$ so that predictions based on $Z$ is guaranteed to be fair for any $Y$ and $\hat{Y}$.

 Two comments are in order.
 First, the data owner can use $S$ to learn the encoding function $f$, but does not directly input $S$ to $f$ so $S$ is not needed at test time.
 Second, the user does not necessarily need to have $Y$ linked to every $Z$.
 He only need to link part of the acquired dataset with target label $Y$, using which to develop $h$.
 For example, for digital footprint data and financial default prediction, personal traits such as social security number (SSN), name, and email can be used to link the record to the loan loss databases.